 “Aye,” Nayleen acknowledged.

 “I hate it.
 I hate making these kinds of decisions — decisions that I will make that will affect other people’s lives…” Sairek growled, looking down at the contract Varhi had left him and the other documents, then he glanced up at the other two.
-“Help me, please… I can’t… decide this on my own.”
+“Help me you two, please… I can’t… I can't decide this on my own.”

 “Yeah, Cyial’s right and makes a really good point.”
 Nayleen agreed with a nod.
 “We have to do this carefully.
 Let’s all sleep on it and come back tomorrow morning with a fresh perspective.”